-One moment you are going about your commute, and the next, you find yourself a victim of a sudden car accident.
-Rear-end collisions happen unexpectedly, and often, the victim does not see the accident coming.
+One moment you are going about your commute and the next, you find yourself a victim of a sudden car accident.
+Rear-end collisions happen unexpectedly, and often, the victim doesn't see the accident coming.
 Getting hit from behind, whether at a traffic light, stop sign, or moving in traffic, can send a violent jolt through your vehicle and body with the potential to cause serious injuries.
-Reach out to a car accident lawyer.
+In this blog post, we'll review what to do when a car hits you from behind.

 Rear-End Accidents Can Cause Significant Damage

 Knowing your rights as a car accident victim and what action is best for you to take after an accident can help set you up in the best possible position as you begin to file and work through the insurance claim process.
 You do not need to deal with the messy aftermath of a rear-end accident on your own.
-A car accident lawyer may be able to help you with your case.
+A personal injury attorney may be able to help you with your case.

-Stay Vigilant of Warning Signs of Serious Injuries or Complications
+Stay Vigilant of Warning Signs After a Car Accident

 The chaos from a rear-end crash can make it difficult for victims to identify if they have injuries or feel unwell.
 In many instances, the adrenaline from the crash and the sense of panic to get to safety after a car accident can mask the symptoms of an injury.

-Seek a medical evaluation after a car accident, even if you are unsure of your injury status.
+Seek medical attention if you were rear-ended in a car accident, even if you are unsure of your injury status.
 However, even with a medical evaluation, certain developing conditions may not appear if it is soon after the accident.

-For example, suppose you recognize any symptoms of a possible injury or feel unwell.
-In that case, you must immediately get to a doctor or hospital for further evaluation and treatment.
+For example, if you recognize any symptoms of a possible injury or feel unwell, you must immediately get to a doctor or hospital for further evaluation and treatment.
 Ignoring the warning signs or putting off a visit to a medical provider can cause you permanent damage, lengthen your healing, and, in some cases, may endanger your life.

 Warnings signs you should look out for following a rear-end crash are: